Skip to main content

 How we did this

 The researchers conducted interviews or focus groups in 12 cities.
-Some 136 people took part either as interviewees or focus group participants.They included staffers in out-of-school-time coordinating organizations, city government, school districts, and funder organizations.The research team also surveyed program providers in six of the cities and received responses from 163 people.
-In addition, the researchers interviewed 49 caregivers.The report contains early findings from those interviews.
+Some 136 people took part either as interviewees or focus group participants.
+They included staffers in out-of-school time coordinating organizations, city government, school districts, and funder organizations.
+The research team also surveyed program providers in six of the cities and received responses from 163 people.
+In addition, the researchers interviewed 49 caregivers.
+The report contains early findings from those interviews.

 The year 2020 marked the onset of the global COVID-19 pandemic.
 With that began many months of school shut-downs and on-again, off-again hybrid learning.
 The year also marked the beginning of a racial reckoning that continues in the U.S.

-This report looks at how the organizations that oversee afterschool and similar programs—often called “Out-of-School Time Intermediaries” or “OSTI’s”—responded to these developments.
+This report looks at how the organizations that coordinate and support a community's afterschool and similar programs—often called “Out-of-School Time Intermediaries” or “OSTI’s”—responded to these developments.
 It finds they made substantial contributions in helping communities during the pandemic and addressing the inequities made worse by the health crisis.
 It also says their experiences suggest possibilities for the important role they can play in supporting communities moving forward and in fostering better and more equitable services for young people in the future.
 The report is based on one of the largest and most comprehensive studies to date on OST coordination activities during the pandemic.

-What Intermediaries did during the pandemic years
+What intermediaries did during the pandemic years

-The study calls these organizations “out-of-school-time intermediaries.”
+The study calls these organizations “out-of-school time intermediaries.”
 “OST” refers to afterschool, summer, and other programming beyond the school day.
 The intermediaries have a range of functions, from setting quality standards for programs to providing staff development.

 The report breaks down their pandemic response into three categories: